-One thing I'm learning fast is that pipeliner families — they are tough.
-Both those who work the pipelines, and their spouses — who keep the whole machinery of a marriage and a life running so that their partners can keep working the grueling hours and making the money that will pay off houses, keep the bills paid, get kids through university, and support them during the off times.
+One thing I'm learning fast is that pipeliner families, they are tough.
+Both those who work the pipelines, and their spouses.
+They keep the whole machinery of a marriage and a life running so that their partners can keep working the grueling hours and making the money that will pay off houses, keep the bills paid, get kids through university, and support them during the off times.

 "It's what you make it," says Sharon.
 "You can either cry and whine... or suck it up, buttercup, and do what you need to do."